 The Altare della Patria, commonly known among American students as “The Wedding Cake Building,” is a monument built in honor of Victor Emmanuel, the first king of unified Italy.
 The monument contains a museum and an elevator that will take you all the way to the top, where you can find some of the most stunning views of Rome.
 Located in Piazza Venezia, it’s a 10 minute walk from the Colosseum and the Roman Forum begins directly behind it.

-For only €7 and a short wait, you can take in this stunning view for yourself.
+For only €7 and a short wait, you can take in the stunning view for yourself.

 The Capuchin Crypt